Head of Faculty/Teacher in Charge: Mr B. Morrison.

 4. Viewing, presenting, creating and responding to dance to show understanding of how the elements of dance are used in performance.

-Drama and Dance are subjects that are helpful in career choices involving: youth work, teaching, journalism, sales, marketing, and any communication-based career.
-For talented students, there are growing opportunities in the film industry for actors, writers, dancers, choreographers, designers, and technical fields, such as costume, set, lighting design, and production.
+Dance is a subject that can be helpful in career choices involving: youth work, teaching, journalism, sales, marketing, fitness, training, therapy, and any communication-based, or physical career.
+For talented students, there are growing opportunities in the film industry for actors, dancers, choreographers, designers, and technical fields, such as costume, set, lighting design, and production.

 In Dance, learners explore and acquire transferable knowledge, skills, and dispositions.
 This is a holistic process not limited to physicality and movement.
 These transferable attributes include: